Career Center at Ballantyne Ridge High School

 **if there is not a "Register Now" button, or the "Register Now" button is grey and you cannot click it, or there are Red Notifications in the corner about "Residency Status," "Continuing Education," "Talk to a Counselor," etc. this means:

-**In both cases, you will need to log back in by going to mycollege.cpcc.edu - Log In - Student Planning - Plan Your Degree and Register for Classes - click the "Register Now" button when it turns blue*
+**In all of these cases, you will need to log back in by going to mycollege.cpcc.edu - Log In - Student Planning - Plan Your Degree and Register for Classes - click the "Register Now" button when it turns blue*

 Remember: PLANNED courses have a yellow banner, REGISTERED courses have a green banner and a check mark